 Is your favorite band coming to town?
 Are your friends planning a trip?
 Did someone just make a big announcement?
 Using social media stresses you out thinking any of these things could happen at any second and that we need to stay on top of our timeline to make sure we don’t miss something important.

 Once you quit social media, you’ll most likely find out that nothing you learn about ONLY via social media matters very much.
-Your closest friends and family will reach out talk to you about things that are truly important.
+Your closest friends and family will reach out and talk to you about things that are truly important.

 7. Better Self-Worth

-Thin bodies, amazing food, successful relationships, new houses; It’s all we see and must be normal right?
+Thin bodies, amazing food, successful relationships, new houses; It’s all we see and MUST be normal right?
 Of course, everyone wants to share the highlights of their lives.
 When we see these things, even when we consciously tell ourselves that this isn’t the whole picture, there’s a tendency to compare our whole lives to the carefully curated highlight reels people present to us.

 The time that you take away from social media can let you reset and realize that you feel better about yourself without the constant comparison.
 If there’s an internal dissatisfaction, it can be a time to reevaluate, set goals and strategize on how to reach them.